Projects

 Dissecting the role of inhibitory and excitatory spinal interneurons in ALS pathology

 This project aims to clarify the contribution of inhibitory and excitatory spinal interneurons to ALS pathophysiology.
 Here, multiplexing detection of transcripts is combined with machine learning-based cell segmentation and bioinformatic analysis to understand the degeneration of specific neural circuits within the spinal cord.
-This project is conducted at University of Copenhagen in collaboration with Prof. Ole Kiehn, Dr. Raghavendra Selvan and ACD Bio.
+This project is conducted at University of Copenhagen and University of St Andrews in collaboration with Prof. Ole Kiehn, Dr. Raghavendra Selvan and ACD Bio.
 It is funded by the Lundbeck foundation (IA), the Novo Nordisk foundation (OK), the Louis-Hansen Foundation (RM), ACD Bio and the Department of Neuroscience.
+The results are published in Science Advances and shared in a press release from the University of St Andrews.